The Halo Effect

 Here we go:

-The Halo Effect occurs when our overall impression of a person influences our judgments of their specific traits.
+The halo effect occurs when our overall impression of a person influences our judgments of their specific traits.
 The effect extends beyond individual assessments and significantly impacts marketing strategies where singular characteristics often shape consumer perceptions of advertisements and brands.

 The halo effect occurs when a person’s overall positive traits influence our evaluations of individual attributes, leading to unconscious biases in judgments.”